December 17, 2020

 - Longer-term Storage and Download: Users can now opt-in to store logs for 1, 2, or 3 years when initially ordering SAL, or as an add-on later.
 Note that the default retention period of firewall logging remains 90 days.
 See Security Analytics and Logging Event Storage.

 - Free Trials: You can start a no-commitment 30-day SAL trial for all licenses by filling out this form.
-This low-touch trial requires only a minimal set of on-prem connectors for exporting data to the cloud.
+This low-touch trial requires only a minimal set of on-premises connectors for exporting data to the cloud.
 You can use this trial to evaluate SAL capabilities, and estimate the data volume required to support production environments, as a precursor to purchasing the appropriate daily volume for SAL licenses.
 To this end, the SAL trial will not throttle data for most user volumes.
 In addition, an estimator tool helps you estimate SAL daily volume.

 Improved Event Monitoring for Security Analytics and Logging